Feeds:

 “The glory is ‘the glory of the Lord’, and we behold it ‘as in a mirror’. to gaze by faith into the gospel is to behold Christ, who in this same passage is described as ‘the image of God’ (4:4) and elsewhere as ‘the image of the invisible God’ (Col. 1:15) and ‘the effulgence of the Father’s glory and the impress of His substance’ Heb.
 1:3) To see Him is to see the Father, and to behold His glory is to behold the glory as of the only begotten from the Father (Jn.
 14:9; 1:14).
 And to contemplate Him who is the Father’s image is progressively to be transformed into that image.
 The effect of continuous beholding is that we are continuously being transformed ‘into the same image’, that is, into the likeness of Christ–and increasingly so: ‘from glory to glory’.” (pp. 117-118)

-At five years old, he always kept a piece of string in the pocket of his well-worn, too short pants.
+At nine years old, he always kept a piece of string in the pocket of his well-worn, too short pants.
 You never know when you will come upon an unlucky frog to tie up at your side.
 When he turned eight, he abandoned his string for coins, mini flashlights, sharpies, lead pencils, erasers, each of them getting replaced by the other due to unfortunate discovery by his hawk-eyed teacher.
 He needed something to pass the time as well-intentioned words buzzed overhead and around his ear.
 With his entrance into the no-man’s land that is the teenage years, he did away with childish things and padded his pocket with his father’s old wallet.
 Inside he kept his credit card (expired last year) seven one dollar bills, and arcade coins that clinked with a hollowness that you don’t hear from quarters.

 While his friends were busy chasing girls, scrambling to finish their blank homework pages, and anxiously wondering about their future, he was comforting his mother and caring for his brother as the image of his father took up the place of the long discarded credit card.
 Behind it, he scribbled down the words, “For to me to live is Christ and to die is gain…,” wondering at the mystery that his father would consider death a gain.